Analysts' Top Technology Picks: EverQuote (EVER), BigCommerce Holdings (BIGC)

 According to TipRanks.com, Berg is a top 25 analyst with an average return of 34.7% and a 76.1% success rate.
 Berg covers the Technology sector, focusing on stocks such as GTY Technology Holdings, Cornerstone Ondemand, and Tyler Technologies.

-BigCommerce Holdings has an analyst consensus of Hold, with a price target consensus of $70.80.
+Currently, the analyst consensus on BigCommerce Holdings is a Hold with an average price target of $70.80.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.